theteleforce/akrasia/docs/adding_commands.md

     return str(total_roll)
 ```

-Implementing and running this, we can see it works as expected:
+Writing and running this, we can see it works as expected:

 ![four AM btw](https://i.imgur.com/LoZEnjA.png)

 But wait.
 What if a clueless new user comes in and does this?
 ![fuck you joe gonzalez](https://i.imgur.com/7yJ4HkR.png)

 Or some incredible bastard does this?